MarioSieg/MarioSieg/README.md

 The primary languages I'm using are: C++ 20, C 11, C# 9 and some Rust.<br>
 Sometimes even some Java, Lua, Python or JavaScript.<br>
 My dream is to create a virtual world,<br>
-where I can recreate worlds from my fanatasy and let other people experience them.<br>
+where I can recreate worlds from my fantasy and let other people experience them.<br>
 ```asm
 .data
 msg: .asciz "Welcome to my profile!\n"